cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 ## Conventions and Definitions

 The conventions and definitions of {{-cbor}} apply.
+{{models}} provides additional discussion of the terms information model, data model, and serialization.

 * The term "CBOR Application" ("application" for short) is not explicitly defined in {{-cbor}}; this document uses it in the same sense